bradford-hamilton/Ruby-On-Quails/actioncable/README.md

-In addition to being available through the `actioncable` gem, Action Cable's frontend JS assets are also bundled in an officially supported npm module, intended for usage in standalone frontend applications that communicate with a Rails application.
+In addition to being available through the `actioncable` gem, Action Cable's frontend JS assets are also bundled in an officially supported npm module, intended for usage in standalone frontend applications that communicate with a Quails application.
 A common use case for this could be if you have a decoupled frontend application written in React, Ember.js, etc. and want to add real-time WebSocket functionality.